Siena, Italy: The Heart of the Tuscany!

 One of the most essential things to see in Siena is the imposing Torre del Mangia, the 102-meter-high tower in the center of the city, which rises above the roofs of the old town.
 Located in the famous Piazza del Campo, it is one of the highest ancient towers in Italy and a real must-see in Siena!
 Made of brick, it had been built within 10 years, between 1338 and 1348, and its first mechanical click was installed as early as 1360.

-Tip: You can save money with a combined ticket, which includes the entrance to the tower and the Museo Civico.
+Tip: You can save some money with buying a combined ticket, which includes the entrance to the tower Torre del Mangia and the Museo Civico.

 Duomo Santa Maria della Scala